muttalipkucuk/education-kafka/README.md

+# Publish-Subscribe Messaging System #

 Publisher: sends messages (data) to the message queue.

 Consumer: receives messages (data) from the message queue.

 Topic: tag, or container with which messages are associated.

+# Kafka is built on top of #

 Apache ZooKeeper: synchronization service